lanxinYang/GPP/README.md

-# GPP: Graph-powered Prioritizer for Pull Requests
+# GPP: A Graph-powered Prioritizer for Pull Requests